CSCfi/csc-user-guide/docs/apps/gromacs.md

 tend to be faster.
 If you switch the major version, check that the results are comparable.

-Note, a scaling test with a very large system (1M particles) may take a while to load balance optimally.
-It's better to increase the number of nodes, in your production simulation, if you see better performance than in the scaling test, than run very long scaling tests in advance.
+Note, a scaling test with a very large system (1M+ particles) may take a while to load balance optimally.
+It's better to increase the number of nodes in your production simulation, IF you see better performance than in the scaling test at the scaling limit, rather than run very long scaling tests in advance.

-**Example batch script for Puhti**
+**Example parallel batch script for Puhti**

 ```
 #!/bin/bash -l